-Both programmes enrich the academic and personal development of each student by catering for their individual strengths and learning preferences.
 The IB is an inquiry-based approach that helps students reach a deeper level of understanding of the content in the Western Australian Curriculum.
 By the time our students transition in Year 10 to undertake the Western Australian Certificate of Education in Years 11-12, they have developed critical and creative thinking skills that serve them well for study and for life.

 IB Programmes equip our students to flourish in a constantly changing world, by developing the ten essential attributes – Balanced, Caring, Communicators, Inquirers, Knowledgeable, Open-minded, Principled, Reflective, Risk-takers, Thinkers – of the IB learner profile.

 The PYP develops each child’s capacity for lifelong, independent learning, with an emphasis on global thinking, research skills and strong personal values.
 The core learning of the Western Australian Curriculum is addressed through a series of investigations into big ideas such as ‘Who are we?’, ‘Where we are in place and time’, ‘How we express ourselves’, How the world works’, ‘How we organise ourselves’ and ‘Sharing the Planet’.
 These investigations are trans-disciplinary, meaning that they focus on issues that go across subject areas.

 The PYP programme strengthens each child’s academic, social and emotional development through the development of knowledge, concepts, skills and attitudes that children will need for successful lives beyond the classroom.